- Why ZIVID

 The system is autonomous and does not rely on 3D CAD models to carry out its tasks.
 A job is presented to the Scan&Sand™ system, it makes multiple captures to build a detailed view of the object in 3D, then it is ready to get to work - all within a few short minutes.
 It has machine learning at its core and with every job it builds on its knowledge about how to best carry out the work efficiently and to the highest quality.

 Scan&Sand™ can cope with any object that is within the robot’s reach and regardless of angular or contoured surfaces happily carries out its high-precision work.
 This is where the robot-mounted Zivid Two 3D camera comes to the fore.
-The 3D camera can go anywhere the robot arm can go and capture very high-quality 3D point clouds from any position, any angle which was essential for this particular application.
+The robot vision camera can go anywhere the robot arm can go and capture very high-quality 3D point clouds from any position, any angle which was essential for this particular application.

 Graymatter has put a lot of thought into who their customer base is and how they operate, and the typical resources they have at their disposal.
 The system can be set up and operated by anyone on the shop floor and needs no specialist engineering skills or lengthy training, they can be operating the system soon after they’ve met it.
 It considers high-mix workloads of varying sizes and shapes, and it treats each part as a new individual task.